pebreo/montyhallsimulation/README.md

 ## How it works

-For the stay strategy
+-For the stay strategy

 1. Setup the board in `foo` function by choosing a goat
 2. Set player selection by doing `selection = door1`
 3. Check if the player wins
 4. Add the result to `win_loss_result` list

-For the switch strategy
+-For the switch strategy

 1. Setup the board as the stay strategy
 2. Set the player selection by doing `selection = door1`
 3. If the car is in door 2 or door 3, open the door with goat behind it and set `shown_goat = door-x`